gingerbreadboy/web-dev-guidelines/README.md

 ### Defer offscreen images
 _Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive._
-__use loading="lazy" on image elements to load images to delay initialization of resources.__
+__use loading="lazy" on image elements to load images and to delay initialization of resources.__